ianhussey/OpenSourceIRAP/README.md

 You can employ an arbitrary number of stimulus exemplars per category, but all columns in the excel stimulus file must have the same number of rows (i.e., exemplars).
 The number of trials per block is a function of the number of exemplars (see task parameters below).

-- NB This could be changed by dividing the `stimulus.xslx` file into two separate ones and changing the code to sample a) the labels at random and b) the targets in a counterbalanced manner.
-Indeed, this method of unequal selection and counterbalancing of label vs. target stimuli is how the original implementations of the IRAP were constructed (i.e., those in Visual Basic 6 by Dermot Barnes-Holmes, such as the "2010" version etc.).
-However, assuming that there are equal number of label and target stimuli, the current implementation is technically superior as it results in an equal number of presentations of all label stimuli exemplars, which the VB6 versions do not.

 The response options (i.e., "similar" and "different") are specified in the `task.xlsx` file.

 - NB response option "A" will be presented on the **right** hand side in the first block (assuming block order = "a" and moving response options = False).
-This is one different to the VB6 implementation of the task: here, I have followed practices from the IAT literature to map the most probable response (e.g., similar is "default" over different, true over false, etc) to the right hand, which is more likely to be the dominant hand.
-This is a small change which will only be apparent to those who have done several IRAPs before, but it's in line with best practices.
-It will not affect the interpretation of the effects etc.
+Here, I have followed practices from the IAT literature to map the most probable response (e.g., similar is "default" over different, true over false, etc) to the right hand, which is more likely to be the dominant hand.
+This may differ in other implimentations of the task.

 The pre block rules are also specified in the `task.xlsx` file.
 These can be generic for both blocks (e.g., "learn to respond correctly based on the feedback") or specific to each and the stimulus set (e.g., "respond AS IF flowers are positive and insects are negative").